-Norman Conquest of 1066.
+The name Densay reached English shores for the first time with the ancestors of the Densay family as they migrated following the Norman Conquest of 1066.
 The Densay family lived in Wiltshire.
 The family was originally from Anizy, in Calvados, Normandy, and it is from this location that their surname derives.
-The name would have stood D'Anizy, which means from Anizy.
-CITATION[CLOSE]
+The name would have stood as D'Anizy, which means from Anizy.

 Early Origins of the Densay family